 • Quick Service Restaurants (QSR) = 37% share

 • Full Service Restaurants = 11%

 • Other Commercial

-Combined the Quick Service Restaurant (QSR seems to be the new name for Fast Food) channel and Pubs, Cafes and Coffee Shops account for 69% of a market valued at €1.85 billion.
+Combined the Quick Service Restaurant (QSR is Fast Food) channel and Pubs, Cafes and Coffee Shops account for 69% of a market valued at €1.85 billion.

 The part of the Bord Bia report (pages 126 to 133) that caught my eye was the Customer Typologies.
-The typologies identify choice of foodservice venues, frequency, and spend and aim to gain insights into the demographic characteristics, and attitudes/ motivations of each of the consumer groups.
+The typologies identify choice of foodservice venues, frequency, and spend and aim to gain insights into the demographic characteristics, and attitudes/motivations of each of the consumer groups.

 1. Who are Service Oriented?

 The service level in a food establishment is the primary motivating factor for the choice of venue.
 These consumers expect a high service level as evident by food establishments with table service being their venue of choice.

 • Men or women